 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortized cost using the effective interest rate (EIR) method.
-Gains and losses are recognized in profit or loss when the liabilities are derecognized as well as through the EIR amortization process.
+Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortization process.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as finance expenses in the statement of comprehensive (loss)/income.
+The EIR amortization is included as finance expenses in the statement of comprehensive income/(loss).

-Interest rate Maturity 2022 \$'000 2021 \$'000 Non-current interest-bearing loans and borrowings 5.25% unsecured bond of US 600,000,000 5.25% 3-Nov-27 600,000 600,000
+Interest 2023 2022 rate Maturity \$'000 \$'000 Non-current interest-bearing loans and borrowings 5.25% unsecured bond of US 600,000,000 5.25% 3-Nov-27 600,000 600,000